Internal · Instructor Reference

 , [CFI signature] [CFI cert #] Exp [mm/dd/yyyy] [Date]

 "I certify that [student name], holder of pilot certificate [cert number], has received the additional training as required by §61.49.
-I have determined that [he/she] is proficient to pass the Commercial Pilot, Glider knowledge test."
+I have determined that [he/she] is proficient to pass the Commercial Pilot, Glider [knowledge/practical] test."

 , [CFI signature] [CFI cert #] Exp [mm/dd/yyyy] [Date]